Start in the right place.

 Choose the path that fits your situation.

 Use this page to decide where to begin.
-Each path is built for a different level of need, from a quick field prompt to structured training and deeper application.
+Each path gives you a different entry point into the Direct Action operating flow, from a quick field prompt to structured training and deeper application.

 Start with the Direct Action Starter Sheet.
-It gives you a quick field prompt for slowing down pressure, identifying the real issue, and choosing the next disciplined action.
+It gives you a quick field prompt to assess what is happening, identify the pressure, locate the obstacle, and choose the next controlled move.

 1. CSA